georgia-tech-db/evadb/docs/source/contribute/new-data-source.rst

 - get_columns
 - execute_native_query

 The *get_tables* should retrieve the list of tables from the data source.
 The *get_columns* should retrieve the columns of a specified table from the database.
 The *execute_native_query* specifies how to execute the query through the data source's engine.
+For more details, please check the function signature and documentation at `evadb/third_party/databases/types.py <https://github.com/georgia-tech-db/evadb/blob/master/evadb/third_party/databases/types.py>`_.

 You can get the data source's configuration parameters from `__init__(self, name: str, **kwargs)`.
 Below is an example: